 When my babies were really congested, I'd sit in the bathroom with them and run a hot, hot shower, filling the room and their little noses with lots of steam.
 As soon as we stepped into the cooler surrounding rooms, their noses would run like a fountain, and their breathing would improve dramatically.

-Just remember, as much as you may be tempted to give them medications for their cold, like Mucinex or Robitussin, knowing how much they help you, the Food and Drug Administration (FDA), says this is a big no-no. They're simply unsafe for the little ones under the age of 2, and should generally be avoided up to age 6.
+Just remember, as much as you may be tempted to give them medications for their cold, like Mucinex or Robitussin, knowing how much they help you, the FDA says this is a big no-no. They're simply unsafe for the little ones under the age of 2, and should generally be avoided up to age 6.
 Until then, get used to the grossness, because you're all over it for awhile.

 Check out Romper's new video series, Romper's Doula Diaries: